dmccuk/json_parsing_with_ansible/README.md

 # JSON parsing examples
 This repo will grow overtime and give examples of parsing JSON to be able to get to the bit of information you want.
+BOth examples five you the same output, but the second one is cleaner and easier to manage going forward.

 ### JSON example
 The json file I'll be using in this example.